Bargaining Unit: Non-Represented

 GENERAL DESCRIPTION:

-Under direction of the General Manager and reporting to the Deputy General Manager- External Affairs, the Public Affairs Representative plans, organizes, and participates in the performance of a variety of communications, media and other external affairs activities, in support of District’s goals; and serves as a resource to District management, land owners, and water users regarding communications, media, and external affairs; facilitates the development of cooperative working relationships; assists with development and communication of District activities and policy.
-This is an “at-will management” position in which the incumbent serves at the discretion of the General Manager.
+Under the direction of the General Manager and reporting to the Deputy General Manager – External Affairs, the Public Affairs Representative plans, organizes, participates, and performs a variety of communications, media, and other external affairs activities, while supporting the District’s goals; and serves as a resource to District management, land owners, and water users regarding communications, media, and external affairs; facilitate the development of cooperative working relationships; assists with development and communication of District activities and policy.
+This position leads the development of strategic visual and digital communications initiatives, including advanced graphic design, multimedia production, and social media campaigns.
+The role requires expert-level creative direction and content strategy.
+This role is designated as non-represented due to exposure to confidential information.

 EXAMPLES OF WORK PERFORMED:

-The information listed below is meant to serve as examples of the job duties and responsibilities for positions in this classification.
+The information below is meant to serve as examples of the job duties and responsibilities for this classification.
 This list is neither inclusive nor exclusive, but indicative of several types of duties performed.

-- Coordinates with District management to respond to requests for information from media, public officials, public agencies, and the public; research requested information and suggests recommendations appropriate to resolving inquiries.
+- Coordinates with District management to respond to requests for information from media, public officials, public agencies, and the public; research requested information and suggest recommendations appropriate to resolving inquiries.

-- Conducts tours of District and facilities, and presents at trade shows, classrooms, and before community interest groups, professional associations, and the general public.
+- Conducts tours of the District and facilities and presentations at trade shows, classrooms, and before community interest groups, professional associations, and the general public.

-- Learns and comprehends District operations and maintains positive working relationships with staff, farmers, counties, local interest groups, and general public in and around the District.
+- Learns and comprehends District operations and maintains positive working relationships with staff, farmers, counties, local interest groups, and the public in and around the District.

-- Manages District’s outreach and service programs and serves as a resource to District Management and staff regarding the communication of information concerning District activities, services, and programs.
+- Facilitates outreach and service programs and serves as a resource to District Management and staff regarding the communication of information concerning District activities, services, and programs.

-- Coordinates the implementation of communications plans and programs, engaging with agency and contracted staff as appropriate.
+- Provides support with the implementation of communication plans and programs, engaging with agency and contracted staff as appropriate.

 - Performs other duties as assigned.